 When businesses are looking to move all or part of their operations to the cloud, there is the inevitable question of security.
 Will our website be safe in the cloud?
-Does hosting our application data in the cloud make our business more vulnerable to cyber attacks?
+Does hosting our application data using cloud services make our business more vulnerable to cyber attacks?
 Can our cloud servers handle a DDoS attack?
-What is cloud security and what is the right way to implement it for our business?

 Cloud security done right is a solution that answers all these questions, making it an essential component to creating a cloud environment that works for businesses (and customers) around the globe.
 By providing a scalable and flexible network solution, the cloud enables tremendous opportunities, but it also brings challenges.
 As a web presence grows, websites need to be prepared with a plan to fend off increasingly complex attacks against web infrastructure, like DDoS (distributed denial of service) attacks and Level 7 (application layer) attacks.

 Cloud security provides multiple levels of controls within the network infrastructure in order to provide continuity and protection for cloud-based assets like websites and web applications.
 Whether in a public cloud or private cloud, businesses need to balance DDOS防御, high availability, data security, and regulatory compliance in their cloud security provider.

 Cloud security is a set of control-based safeguards and technology protection designed to protect resources stored online from leakage, theft, or cloud data loss.

 Protection encompasses cloud infrastructure, applications, and data from threats.
 Security applications operate as software in the cloud using a Software as a Service (SaaS) model.